 Examples of 2D shapes in flat geometry are as shown below.

-2D shapes can be further classified as open and closed shapes.
+2D shapes can be further classified as open shapes and closed shapes.
 Open shapes can be defined as a shape or figure whose line segments and/or curves do not meet.
 They do not start and end at the same point.
 Closed shapes are geometric shapes that begin and end at the same point.

 3D Shapes in Geometry

 In geometry, a three-dimensional shape can be defined as a solid figure or an object or shape that has three dimensions – length, width, and height.
 Unlike two-dimensional shapes, three-dimensional shapes have thickness or depth.

 The attributes of a three-dimensional figure are faces, edges, and vertices.
 The three dimensions compose the edges of a 3D geometric shape.

 A cube, rectangular prism, sphere, cone and cylinder are the basic 3-dimensional shapes we see around us.

 In geometry, an angle can be defined as the figure formed by two rays meeting at a common endpoint.
 An angle is represented by the symbol ∠.
 Angles are measured in degrees (°) using a protractor.
 For example, 45 degrees is represented as 45°.

 The angles are classified based on their measurements as:

 - An acute angle measures less than 90°.